constellant/dpSlate/source/dpSlateTests/one-column/index.md

 This test is sucessful if:

-1. The page is displayed with two columns; a Table of Contents on the Left and the main panel.
+1. The page is displayed with one columns.
+2. The Title Page and the Table of Contents appear at the top of the page.
+3. The Title Page is not expanded.
+4. The Table of Contents is expaned.
+5. There is no document search facility.
 2. Below, you see a code that is inline in this main panel.
 3. The code does not scroll within a code window but is displayed within the window in full.